Are your headlights dimming after installing your first car amplifier?

 Stock bateries and alternators may not be powerful enough to provide reliable and clean power for large, 1,000+ car stereo systems.

-Next time, we’ll cover ways to provide your system with better voltage here!
+In this next installment we’ll cover ways to provide your system with better voltage here!
 The Big Three Wiring Upgrade